 Print size should not exceed A3 (42cm x 29.7cm or its equivalent area (1245 cm2) and should be no smaller than the minimum size A4 (29.7cm x 21cm or its equivalent area (625 cm2) thereby allowing for square and letter box images.
 A border may be included within these measurements, but it must be obvious and part of the print.

 Mounting – Prints will be displayed within a card mount which makes for an attractive exhibition.
 Mounts shall be either Black or Ivory – no exceptions.
 Two mount sizes will be available, 50x40cm with a pre-cut A3 aperture and 40x30cm with a pre-cut A4 aperture.
 An entry fee of £2 per print or £5 for 3 entries is required to cover costs of the mounting.
 However, if you require a different sized aperture in either format you will must organise this yourself and bear the cost of mounting; there will be no entry fee for these submissions.
 We endeavour to have all prints submitted at May’s meeting, to be ready for judging at the June meeting.

-DPI – Digital printed mages should be saved as jpeg maximum quality and not exceed 1200 pixels tall and 1600 pixels wide, for the purposes of projection and for use in the website and certificates.
+Digital images should be saved as jpeg maximum quality but not exceed 1200 pixels tall and 1600 pixels wide, for the purposes of projection and for use in the website and certificates = OR 1600 x 1200 for images in portrait format.
 The image file name should be the title of the image.
 For example, the jpeg image file for the image ‘Mam Tor’ would be ‘Mam Tor.jpg’.
 These should be uploaded using a file handling service such as https://wetransfer.com to Ian Stanyon.
 Equally contact Ian S if you have any questions or other issues.